nick0602/bitrise-step-rustup/README.md

 # Rust Toolchain Installer

-Downloads and install the Rust Toolchain (either stable or nightly) in the current container and makes it available to the next steps.
+Downloads and installs the Rust Toolchain in the current container and makes it available to the next steps.

 ### Useful links